Parsh/BlockchainX/README.md

 ### Tests in action

-There are 31 unit tests packed into 5 test suites that helps in ensuring that every dynamic component of the project is working as intended.
+There are 31 unit tests packed into 5 test suites that assits in ensuring that every dynamic component of the project is working as intended.
 Run the following command to execute the tests:

 ```
 $ npm test